 Any proposal to award a contract without competition (non-competitive action) at a level above £25,000 must be approved in advance by SFC.

-Goods and services should firstly be sourced through APUC and Government framework agreements, prior to any alternative procurement route being taken.
+The procurement of supplies, services and works should firstly be sourced through APUC and Government framework agreements, prior to any alternative procurement route being taken.

 Strategy Development and Authorisation